Personal Injury FAQs

 | How long can I expect my injury claim to be resolved?

-Claims can take from 6 months to 3 years depending on the nature of the injury.
+Claims can take from 6 months to 3 years, depending on the nature of the injury.

-| Can I get my personal injury bills paid without having to file a lawsuit?
+| Can I get my personal injury bills paid without filing a lawsuit?

 If you deal directly with the insurance company, you may be able to get some of your medical bills and property damage paid.